-• The airbag light does not come on or flickers during the six to eight seconds when the ignition switch is first turned ON.
+• The Airbag Warning Light does not come on or flickers during the six to eight seconds when the ignition switch is first turned ON.

 - The light remains on or flickers after the six to eightsecond interval. - The light flickers or comes on and remains on while driving.